nanosoftlk/EntityFramework.Docs/entity-framework/core/querying/tags.md

 ```

 ## Limitations
-Query tags are treated as string literals that EF Core flows from the LINQ query to the generated SQL.
+Query tags aren't parameterizable:
-Since they are literals, they are integral part of the query and not a parameter.
+EF Core treats query tags as string literals that are included in the generated SQL.
-This implies that it is not possible to create an EF Core compiled query that takes the argument for a query tag as a parameter and to pass a different value in each call to the compiled query.
+Compiled queries that take query tags as parameters aren't allowed.